13 15 15Call

 The first thing to understand is that after you’re injured, even if your workers compensation claim is approved, you won’t automatically receive everything you’re entitled to.
 We’ve helped thousands of people claim additional amounts, and here are the most common reasons why we find people are missing out:

-However, insurer decisions can be challenged, and we can often get them overturned.
+This is very common, as insurers may argue that treatment or surgery isn’t ‘reasonably necessary’, or isn’t directly related to the work accident.
+However, insurer decisions can be challenged, and we often get them overturned.

-We have hundreds of clients whose whole person impairment (WPI) assessment was revised after we presented additional evidence, which meant they could claim this lump sum.
+We have hundreds of clients whose whole person impairment (WPI) assessments were revised after we presented additional evidence, which meant they could claim this lump sum payout.

 Read on to learn more about whether you qualify for additional workers compensation payments or lump sums, and how to get help claiming them.